ahmedrafiq09/Water-Probability-Project/README.md

 # Water-Probability-Project
 This repository contains a comprehensive exploration and prediction model for water quality based on a dataset comprising 3276 entries with 10 columns.
+The dataset includes essential water quality parameters such as pH, Hardness, Solids, Chloramines, Sulfate, Conductivity, Organic Carbon, Trihalomethanes, Turbidity, and Potability (target variable).
+The data is diverse, featuring both numerical and categorical attributes, with some missing values that have been handled appropriately.

+The primary goal of this project is to predict the probability of water potability, a critical aspect for ensuring safe and clean drinking water.
+Various machine learning algorithms have been implemented and evaluated on this dataset to provide accurate predictions.
+The algorithms utilized include MLP Classifier, Logistic Regression, Decision Tree Classifier and Random Forest Classifier each carefully selected and tuned to enhance predictive performance.